Real-Time Communication (RTC)

 Traffic Flow:

-1. SIP Signaling: Load balancer distributes SIP traffic to Kamailio instances
+1. Inbound Signaling: External Load Balancer distributes incoming SIP traffic to the Kamailio Farm

-3. Media Setup: RTPEngine handles RTP media streams and transcoding
+5. Media Setup: RTPEngine handles RTP media streams and codec transcoding

 This modular design ensures VoIPBIN can provide reliable, scalable VoIP services while accommodating high traffic loads.